sallonoroff/sallonoroff.github.io/_posts/2011-09-22-5-ways-to-annoy-computer-users.md

 author: mark
 layout: post
 tags:
-  - annoying
+  - humans
   - arbitrary
   - stupid
+  - user interface
 ---
 Are you a novice computer user?
 Would you like to annoy those friends, family members and colleagues that are &#8220;better&#8221; than you &#8220;at computers&#8221;?
 Here are 5 quite innocent techniques guaranteed to wind them up should you ever find yourselves sat together at a computer&#8230;

 1. Delete large bodies of text by tapping backspace to delete each character individually.

-2. Use Caps Lock to type a single character in upper case.
+2. Use Caps Lock to type a single character in uppercase.

 3. Double-click all hyperlinks.